b-zhao/ML_patent_study/docs/DNN.md

 Overall, the best result achieved with DNN is from experiment x, which achieves the RMSE at xxx.

  ## Result On Fine-Tuned Dataset
-With Isolated Forest Algorithm, we remove some outlier samples in the train dataset.
+With Isolation Forest Algorithm, we remove some outlier samples in the train dataset.
 With the fine-tuned dataset, we trained a new deep model.
 The parameter setting and result are shown below:

 | Number Of Hidden Layers | Number of Nodes in Hidden Layers | Activation Function | RMSE | Absolute Error | Accuracy |